braziljs/conf-boilerplate/README.md

 If you want to use your own server to host the website:

-* Run `npm run-script generate` on the root of the project.
+* Run `npm run generate` on the root of the project.

 This command will generate a folder called `out` that contains just static files, then just upload them to your server.